 The subject property is located at the southeast corner of the intersection of Harbor Boulevard and Sunflower Avenue.
-The site is developed with an existing two-story 77,556-square-foot commercial office building.
-The applicant (Orange County Superior Court) is requesting approval to temporarily occupy the second floor and a small portion of the first floor building area.
-The remainder of the space is vacant and was formerly occupied by an administrative office for "OptumRx" (a distributor of pharmaceutical products).
-Prior to the OptumRx tenancy, National University occupied the entire building.
+The site is developed with an existing two-story 77,556 square-foot commercial office building.
+The applicant (Orange County Superior Court) is requesting approval to temporarily occupy the second floor tenant space and a small portion of the first floor building area.
+The remainder of the space is occupied by an administrative office for "OptumRx" (a distributor of pharmaceutical products) that is located on the first floor.
+The previous tenant of the facility was National University.
 Vehicle access to the existing parking lot is provided by two driveways located on Harbor Boulevard and Sunflower Avenue.
 The site is accessible by the 43 OCTA Bus Route and a Class II Bikeway along Sunflower Avenue.
-The property is zoned Industrial Park (MP) and has a General Plan Land Use Designation of Industrial Park.
+The property is zoned Industrial Park (MP) and has a General Plan Designation of Industrial Park.

 The properties surrounding the site include office and secondary educational uses.
 The subject property abuts 1375 South Coast Drive and 3370 Harbor Blvd which are both zoned Planned Development Commercial (PDC) and are part of the Anduril headquarters campus currently under construction.
 The property across Harbor Boulevard is zoned MP and is occupied by Sofia University.
-The property at the northwest corner of the intersection of Harbor Boulevard and Sunflower Avenue is zoned Planned Development Industrial (PDI), and the properties across Sunflower Avenue are located in the City of Santa Ana.